DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: performance on engineering problems

-In the final part, a general nonlinear regression design problem is considered in the form of fitting a sum of damped sinusoids to a series of observations.
+In the final part, a general non-linear regression design problem is considered in the form of fitting a sum of damped sinusoids to a series of observations.
 The detailed description of the problem can be found in \cite{Gillard2017,Paulavicius2019:eswa,Sergeyev2016a}, while in \cref{prob:general}, we provide a short description and mathematical formulation.
-The problem is multimodal and is considered challenging, especially with the increase in the number of samples ($T$).
-The higher number of sinusoids ($s$) leads to a more accurate but at the same time and more challenging optimization problem.
+The problem is multi-modal and is considered challenging, especially with the increase in the number of samples ($T$).
+The higher number of sinusoids ($\varsigma$) leads to a more accurate but, at the same time, more challenging optimization problem.

-Our experiments have used three different values for $s = 1, 2,$ and $3$ (correspond to $3, 6,$ and $9$-dimensional problems) and two different values, $T = 10$ and $T = 100$ for each dimension $n$ as was done in \cite{Paulavicius2019:eswa}.
+Our experiments have used three different values for $\varsigma = 1, 2,$ and $3$ (correspond to $3, 6,$ and $9$-dimensional problems) and two different values, $T = 10$ and $T = 100$ for each dimension $n$ as was done in \cite{Paulavicius2019:eswa}.

-The obtained results are summarized in \cref{tab:sinusoid}.
-Solving the lowest dimension $(n=3)$ cases (corresponding to $s=1, T=10$ and $s=1, T=100$) all algorithms located the solutions correctly.
-Excluding the hybridized \birmin, the \plor{} algorithm was the most efficient one.
-However, in solving bigger conditionality problems $(n=6)$, half of the algorithms failed to find the correct solution.
-Finally, only two tested algorithms solved all nonlinear regression design problems: \directgl{} and \birmin.
+The obtained results are summarized in \cref{tab:sinusoids,tab:sinusoid}.
+Solving the lowest dimension $(n=3)$ cases (corresponding to $\varsigma=1, T=10$ and $\varsigma=1, T=100$) all algorithms located solution correctly (the success rate is $100 \%$).
+Among the hybridized methods, the \birmin{} and \directrev{} proved the most effective.
+Among the traditional algorithms, the \plor{} algorithm is the most efficient in solving the first problem (with $\varsigma=1, T=10$ parameters).
+However, by increasing the number of samples $T$, \plor{} performed worst among all \direct-type algorithms.
+The most efficient algorithm for the case with $\varsigma=1$ and $T=100$ was \glbsolve.

+For the higher dimensionality case $(n=6)$, more than half of the algorithms failed to find the correct solution.
+The success rates for these two cases are $42.86 \%$ and $39.28 \%$, respectively.
+The \directgl{} algorithm has shown a significant advantage among the traditional \direct-type algorithms.
+The best two performing hybridized methods were the \birmin{} and \directrev.

+Finally, most \direct-type methods have faced significant challenges in solving two variants of the highest dimensional $(n=9)$ case.
+The success rates on these two cases are only $17.86 \%$ and $17.86 \%$, respectively.
+While hybridized methods had no significant difficulties, among the traditional, only the \directgl{} algorithm solved both variants.